kshitij162005/KiKi_Testimonial/README.md

 http://localhost:3000
 ```

-You will now be able to access the **Nova_Testimonial** platform and begin using the features.
+You will now be able to access the **KiKi_Testimonial** platform and begin using the features.

 ---